crashappsec/chalk/src/docs/guide-user-guide.md

    unambiguously determined.
 Otherwise, it derived from 100 bits selected from a cryptographic PRNG.
 3. `CHALK_VERSION`.
 This value is required so that extractors can unambiguously deal with future changes to Chalk.
 4. `METADATA_ID`.
 In contrast to the `CHALK_ID`, this is a unique identifier for the _chalked_ artifact.

-Additionally, for all non-image artifact types, the `HASH` metadata key should be added to chalk marks.
-Note that the `HASH` value of an artifact is NOT equivalent to the file system hash, as the chalk `HASH` algorithm used will be specific to each codec.
-For more information, see the help entry `chalk help hashing`.

 Details about what keys contain can be found in `chalk help metadata`.
 Compliant implementations of Chalk must insert compatible information.

+If you're looking for more information on Chalk's use of SHA-256 and the ways you can use hashes in identification, see `chalk help hashing`.

 The JSON object representing the chalk mark can contain arbitrary spaces that would otherwise be valid in JSON, but cannot contain newlines (newlines in values are encoded).
 This requirement is only for chalk marks stored in an artifact; there are no requirements on presentation when displaying chalk marks.

 ### Current Chalk Mark Insertion Algorithms